 Textbook readings and lecture presentations

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be at least 300 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt of at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words.
 (MLO: A, B)

-The student will create a Biblical Theology in the Church Manual in weekly stages during this course.
+The student will create a Biblical Theology Manual in weekly stages during this course.

 Initial Selection Assignment: The student will identify a specific area of ministry and target group that will serve as the focus of the ministry project throughout the course.

 Methodology Assignment: The student will describe the methodology that will serve as the basis of the biblical theology manual.

 Biblical Themes Assignment: The student will describe biblical and theological themes that relate to their chosen area of ministry.